 EMC – Electromagnetic Compatible Directive:

 This test is performed to ensure that the modules do not adversely affect other machines and also that AutoStore modules are not affected by electromagnetic radiation.
 This extensive examination includes testing for antistatic interference.

 This directive shall ensure that a machine is safe to use and that it does not represent a risk of physical injury to users.

 As some of the products contain radio transceivers, it is extremely important that we do not breach legally-established frequency wavelengths.
 This encompasses transmitter power and the frequency range the products transmit on.

 ETL – Electrical Testing Laboratory:

-The ETL Mark is recognized as proof that a product follows North American safety standards.
+The ETL Mark is recognised as proof that a product follows North American safety standards.
 Authorities and code officials across the US and Canada accept the ETL Listed Mark as proof of product compliance with established industry standards.
-The mark is accepted by retail buyers on products being sourced, while for consumers it is readily recognizable on multiple products as a symbol of safety.
+The mark is accepted by retail buyers on products being sourced, while for consumers it is readily recognisable on multiple products as a symbol of safety.